A Maryland Lawyer Can Help You Find a Gestational Carrier

 What Happens After a Match?

-If you’re in Maryland and looking at gestational surrogacy as an option—or you are looking for a gestational carrier—make sure you have an experienced and reputable attorney at your side.
+If you’re in the state of Maryland and considering gestational surrogacy—or are looking for a gestational carrier—make sure you have an experienced and reputable attorney representing your legal rights during the surrogacy process.
 And remember: Not every family law attorney or firm works in surrogacy laws.
 For more information on this area, see our overview of family law.

 What do I do next?